hkopenai/hk-climate-mcp-server/memory-bank/progress.md

 - Both stdio and SSE transport modes supported
 - Language support for English, Traditional and Simplified Chinese
 - Unit test for `test_server.py` has been successfully fixed
+- Packaging issue resolved to include `tools` directory in built package

 ## What's Left to Build
 - Caching layer for HKO API responses